Are you using CDs for retirement?

 Let’s illustrate how a CD works by using this simple example: A 65-year-old couple2 seeking income invests $100,000 in a one-year CD earning 0.28%3 interest.
 At the end of one year, they use the interest as income, and reinvest their $100,000 original principal into a second CD paying the same rate.
 When that CD matures, the full initial investment of the CD, plus interest, becomes available again.
 Using this strategy, they generate $202 in annual interest income after taxes.

 How a Guaranteed Lifetime Income Annuity works.

-Income comparison: CDs vs. Guaranteed Lifetime Income Annuity
+Income comparison: CD vs. Guaranteed Lifetime Income Annuity.

 |Certificate of Deposit||Guaranteed Lifetime Income Annuity4|

 |Legacy potential||$100,000||$100,000 less income received|

 |CD interest rate/annuity payout rate||0.28% annually||5.05% (includes interest and return of premium; payout rate is not an interest rate)|